-Berger Montague serves as co-lead counsel for a proposed class of dental practices and dental laboratories in a suit brought against Henry Schein, Inc., Patterson Companies, Inc., and Benco Dental Supply Company, the three largest distributors of dental supplies in the United States.
+Berger Montague served as co-lead counsel for a class of dental practices and dental laboratories in a suit brought against Henry Schein, Inc., Patterson Companies, Inc., and Benco Dental Supply Company, the three largest distributors of dental supplies in the United States.

 About the lawsuit

 The suit alleged that the defendants, who collectively control close to 90 percent of the dental supplies and equipment distribution market, conspired to restrain trade and fix prices at anticompetitive levels, in violation of the Sherman Act.

 In furtherance of the conspiracy, the defendants colluded to boycott and pressure dental manufacturers, dental distributors, and state dental associations that did business with or considered doing business with the defendants’ lower-priced rivals.
 By foreclosing these rivals’ access to key market participants, the defendants were able to stifle competition and impair their rivals.